cadiblac/chembiohub-site/_posts/2015-12-10-installation.md

     python manage.py collectstatic

 Once these steps are done, in order to run the system in production, a few more steps are required to link the front end and back end up, to ensure the processes keep running and to secure the application.

+If you have any questions about the procedures described in this post, please contact me my email address is in the link at the top of the post.
+Alternativley you can leave a comment on this post below.